barsoom/devbook/arranging_a_meetup/README.md

   16 pizzas for ~24 people seemed like just enough.
   At least 1/3 vegetarian.
   From somewhere close or the delivery time can be unreliable.

+  We have used [online pizza/pizza hut](http://onlinepizza.se/Stockholm/Pizza-Hut-Klaraberg) and ordered large      pizzas (8 pices) (2-3 pices per attendee)

 ### Responsibilities during the meetup